To see the other types of publications on this topic, follow the link: Citrus fruits.

 Abstract:

 When applied early-postemergence, Milestone at 0.75 and 1.0 lbs-ai/A provided excellent control of summer annual grasses and broadleaf weed for as long as 4 months, equivalent to Karmex.
 Princep and Krovar also provided good weed control but appeared to offer slightly shorter residual against some broadleaf species.
 Solicam, although it provided good weed control, particularly of the grasses, was the weakest material evaluated in this trial.
-Although Karmex is notorious for causing crop injury on the sandy soils of the Yuma Mesa, we did not detect any injury from this herbicide or any others in this trial.
+Although Karmex is notorious for causing crop injury on the sandy soils of the Yuma Mesa, we did not detect any injury from this herbicide or any others i

 APA, Harvard, Vancouver, ISO, and other styles